frederic-perez/AmE-dictionary/dictionary.md

 __beholder__ _Everything's in the eye of the beholder._
 __beige book__ ?
 __belate__ _v_
-__beleaguered__ :three: Put in a very difficult situation. _The board is supporting the beleaguered director._ _Syn_ hard-pressed, troubled
+__beleaguered__ :five: Put in a very difficult situation. _The board is supporting the beleaguered director._ _Syn_ hard-pressed, troubled
 __belie__ :two: __1__ (of an appearance) fail to give a true impression of (something). _Syn_ contradict _His lively, alert manner belied his years._ __2__ Fail to fulfil or justify (a claim or expectation). _The quality of the music seems to belie the criticism._ :es: desmentir; engañar
 __belittle__ :two: Dismiss (someone or something) as unimportant. _Syn_ disparage, denigrate, run down, deprecate, depreciate _He belittles her._
 __bells and whistles__